darkmagic2/Fullstack-note-app/readme.md

 Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 Issues and feature requests are welcome!
 License
-[Add your license here, e.g., MIT] - Update this section if you have a specific license.
-Acknowledgments

-Built with guidance from xAI's Grok 3.